Saint Ignatius Church (San Francisco): Description

 The present church's architecture is a mix of Italian Renaissance and Baroque elements, and its floorplan follows that of ancient Roman basilicas.
 Though Saint Ignatius Church survived the 1989 Loma Prieta earthquake unscathed, it was recently renovated and seismically reinforced.
 One of the city's largest churches, its location on a hilltop as well as its twin spires and dome makes it a prominent San Francisco landmark.
-Its backdrop was always the sky of San Francisco only until Salesforce Tower was erected to its east in 2018.
+Its backdrop, as viewed from the west, was the sky of San Francisco until Salesforce Tower was erected in 2018.

-St. Ignatius Church “resurrects” when the Archbishop designates St. Ignatius a parish; the Jesuit Provincial names Father Charles Gagan, long-time San Francisco native, as the third pastor in the church's history.
+In 1994, the Archdiocese of San Francisco reinstated Saint Ignatius Parish's status as a parish serving the surrounding neighborhood.
+The Jesuit Provincial named Father Charles Gagan, S.J., long-time San Francisco native, as the third pastor in the church's history.
 He immediately began a campaign to replace the roof and fix the dome and cupola; he also commissions new carpeting and flooring for the aisles.
 Major repairs were also needed in the electrical and heating services.
-With the costly addition of staff for the social outreach, educational, and sacramental programs, fund-raising does not satisfy the need for an endowment to maintain the church and repairs.

-The congregation has converted 4 of the alcoves within the church to an art gallery, called the Manresa Gallery.
-This space has featured a number of Bay Area artists coming from a variety of religious and non religious backgrounds.
+In 2008, the congregation converted 4 of the alcoves within the church to an art gallery, called the Manresa Gallery.
+This space featured a number of Bay Area artists coming from a variety of religious and non religious backgrounds.
+In 2020, the former gallery became home to the Parish's In All Things Bookstore, a ministry of St. Ignatius Parish.

+In 2023, St. Ignatius Church began its first major renovation in more than 30 years.
+Both spires and the bell tower are currently covered in scaffolding so the surface can be repaired and repainted.
+The incandescent lighting, much of it burned out, is being replaced by a subtle and environmentally friendly LED design, with the lights capable of changing colors.
+The 43 stained glass windows, which run the length of the church and depict Catholic saints, are being removed and sent to Chicago for refurbishing.
+The project will cost $22 million, all of it privately raised.